• Skip to primary navigation

 5 step-by-step process photos of searing the pork chops in cast iron skillet.

-1. Prepare your pork chops for cooking by gently patting away any excess moisture off the chops with a paper towel.
-Heat your cast iron skillet to medium-high temperature along with the extra virgin olive oil.
+1. Prep.
+Prepare 2 pork chops for cooking by gently patting away any excess moisture off the chops with a paper towel.
+Heat your cast iron skillet to medium-high temperature along with 1 tablespoon of extra virgin olive oil.

-2. Season the upward-facing side of your pork chops with salt, pepper, and paprika.
+2. Season.
+Season the upward-facing side of your pork chops with 1 teaspoon of salt, 1 teaspoon of pepper, and 2 teaspoons of paprika.
 Be sure to get to the edges so every bite is well-seasoned.

-4. Use tongs to flip your pork chops after 4 full minutes, searing the edges in the skillet as you turn them.
-Add the garlic cloves (and herbs if you would like – otherwise you can garnish with them before serving) to the skillet while cooking the second side.
+2. Flip.
+Use tongs to flip your pork chops after 4 full minutes, searing the edges in the skillet as you turn them.
+Add 2-3 garlic cloves (and 1 tablespoon of parsley or thyme if you would like – otherwise you can garnish with them before serving) to the skillet while cooking the second side.
 Cook for an additional 4 minutes – remembering not to fuss with the pork chops during this cooking time.

-5. Add the butter after the 4 minutes is complete and turn off the heat.
+3. Baste.
+Add 1 tablespoon of butter after the 4 minutes is complete and turn off the heat.
 Spoon the melted butter over the pork chops liberally, then let them rest in the skillet for 5 minutes before serving.

 You can serve these cast iron pork chops with an array of steamed mixed veggies, creamed spinach, corn on the cob, a potato or rice side dish, or a cool, crisp coleslaw.
 So delicious - dig in and enjoy!

-• You can cube up the pork chops and toss over a spinach salad, add to pasta, or serve on a bun as a quick sandwich.
+• You can cube up the pork chops and toss them over a spinach salad, add them to pasta, or serve them on a bun as a quick sandwich.
 If you cannot wait until lunchtime, serve the leftovers with eggs in the morning instead of bacon or sausage.

-Tall image of the seared cast iron pork chops in the skillet.
+Wide image of cast iron pork chops served with vegetables.

 🥡 Storing & Reheating